< Back to blog

 Commerce

-Some ERP software vendors offer commerce modules that allow businesses to sell their products online.
+Some ERP software vendors offer commerce modules that let you sell your products online.
 With an e-commerce module, you equip your employees with the tools they need to manage and control your online shop.

-As such, your website will always be up-to-date for your customers.
+As such, your website stays up to date for your customers.

 Marketing automation